-This Indian Coconut Chicken Curry recipe is paleo, Whole30, and gluten-free!
-It is absolutely bursting with flavor and is so healthy, creamy, and easy to make.
+This Indian Coconut Chicken Curry recipe is so flavorful, healthy, and easy to make.
 It makes an ideal dinner for busy weeknights, because it is ready to eat in just 30 minutes.
 Learn how to make homemade coconut chicken curry with this quick and simple recipe that is guaranteed to be a crowd-pleaser!

 You are going to adore this rich, creamy curry made with chicken, coconut milk, and fresh spinach.
 It is absolutely bursting with spicy and exotic flavor.
-Additionally, this chicken curry recipe is packed with protein, is dairy-free, and is delightfully easy to make.
-It is also an ideal weeknight dinner recipe, because it delivers maximum flavor in minimal time.
+Additionally, this chicken curry recipe is packed with protein and is delightfully easy to make.
+It makes an ideal weeknight dinner, because it delivers maximum flavor in minimal time.

 I recommend serving this nutritious Indian coconut chicken curry with cooked basmati rice or warm naan bread for a balanced, satisfying meal.
 For a low-carb option, try serving it with cauliflower rice.